 While we have come a long way since marriage equality became a reality, the LGBTQIA+ community across the country still faces serious discrimination.
 And this burden is not felt equally across the community.
 Specifically, trans women and queer and nonbinary youth have been experiencing the brunt of this hate.
 As anti-transgender legislation proliferates in many states across this country, it is vital that we set the example in Vermont for what trans rights and protections can and should look like and then lead other states in securing similar safeguards.

 In over half of U.S. states, people can still be denied the right to housing, employment, and education based on their sexual orientation and gender identity.
-We must pass the Equality Act to prohibit this discrimination in every state in America, and I will work hard in Congress to advance this important piece of legislation.
+We must pass the Equality Act to prohibit this discrimination in every state in America, and I will work hard in the State Senate to advance this important piece of legislation.